Khachatur-Asmaryan/shopping-cart/README.md

 <h2>🧐 Features</h2>

-Here're some of the project's best features:
+Here are some of the project's best features:

 * Features Admin functionality: Add update and remove products in the store.
 * Each product has a name description type price count in stock created date and updated date.
 * Customer functionality: Simple registration flow: Register with name surname birthday email and password.
 * Authentication: Authenticate in the system using email/password and receive a JWT token.
 * Product listing: List all products.
 Apply filtering by type search in name and description and sort by lower price.
 * Product details: Request detailed information about a product and receive related product suggestions.
 * Place an order:
   Add chosen products to the shopping cart and place a new order.
 * Order management (Admin): Admin can change the order status.

 <h2>🛠️ Installation Steps:</h2>